Sweepstakes casinos are available to play in Iowa.

-Iowa has a fully regulated casino and sports betting market overseen by the Iowa Racing and Gaming Commission, but sweepstakes casinos are not part of the licensed framework.
+Iowa has a fully regulated casino and sports betting market overseen by the Iowa Racing and Gaming Commission.
+Sweepstakes casinos remain available, but SF 2289 added enforcement tools for unlicensed gambling and illegal sweepstakes.

 Availability status last reviewed: